Fractional Topology in Interacting 1D Superconductors: The effects of an inter-wire hopping term

-A key property of both the single QCP and \emph{DCI} phase is the existence of gapless critical Ising modes.
-From the QFT away from half-filling we demonstrate that, in the thermodynamic limit, a non-zero inter-wire hopping collapses the \emph{DCI} phase and replaces the doubly critical line $g_{\phi} = 0$ by two \emph{single critical Ising} lines.
-The phase which emerges between both critical lines is a \emph{2MF} phase, where the wires host two dangling edge modes on the four possible ends in the case of OBCs, which is supported by numerical results for the Chern number $C$ and $\overline{C}$ for the two bands. { However, we demonstrate numerically that at finite wire sizes the DCI phase can be found to prevail below a critical scale $t_{\bot}^{*}$.
-For lengths of orders of a few hundred sites, we find $t_{\bot}^{*} \sim 1/L \sim 10^{-2}$.}
+From the QFT away from half-filling we demonstrate that, in the thermodynamic limit, a non-zero inter-wire hopping collapses the DCI phase and replaces the doubly critical line $g_{\phi} = 0$ by two \emph{single critical Ising} lines.
+The phase which emerges between both critical lines is a \emph{2MF} phase, where the wires host two dangling edge modes on the four possible ends in the case of OBCs, which is supported by numerical results for the Chern number $C$ and $\overline{C}$ for the two bands.
+However, we demonstrate numerically that at finite wire sizes, the DCI phase can be found to prevail below a critical scale $t_{\bot}^{*}$.
+For lengths of orders of a few hundred sites, we verify numerically a critical value $t_{\bot}^{*}/t \sim /L$ with $h/2\pi = 1$.
+Adjusting the length of the wires or the distance between them then allows for the observation of various phases.
+Through the identification $T\sim v_F/L$ (with the Boltzmann constant $k_B=1$), varying the temperature $T$ also allows observation of the different phases.